 The use of traditional range riders has proven successful in wolf-cattle conflict reduction in other parts of the western United States and Canada that have dense populations of wolves and other large carnivores.
 WC takes the concept of range riders to a higher more comprehensive level in what we call the Range Steward program.

-The Range Stewards are provided with in-depth training opportunities and on-going support as needed to reduce vulnerability in cattle to predation and also to implement practices that increase ranch resiliency and economic sustainability that supports land and wildlife habitat health.
+The Range Stewards are provided with in-depth training opportunities and on-going support as needed to reduce vulnerability in cattle to predation and also to implement practices that increase ranch resiliency and ranch operation economic sustainability.
+The strategies also promote land and wildlife habitat health.

-We believe that Range Stewards should come from within each ranching community or individual ranch operation.
+We believe that Range Stewards should come from within each ranching community or individual ranch family or operation.
 It is our desire for ranching families to manage their own operation including wolf-livestock conflict and risk-reduction strategies independent of long-term outside reliance.

 - Low Stress Livestock Handling